auth0/nextjs-auth0/EXAMPLES.md

 export const getServerSideProps = withPageAuthRequired();
 ```

+See a running example of a [SSR protected page](./examples/kitchen-sink-example/pages/profile-ssr.tsx) in the kitchen-sink example app.

 ## Protecting a Client Side Rendered (CSR) Page

 Requests to `/pages/profile` without a valid session cookie will be redirected to the login page.